Zero Hour Contract Mortgages

 Some lenders are adapting to this trend and now offer zero hour contract mortgages.
 Although you are likely to have to jump through hoops to show evidence of income built up over 1-2 years in order for them to consider lending.

 It’s also worth noting that zero hour contract mortgage deals can be hard to find.
-So it’s a good idea to speak to a mortgage broker who knows the market and can find the best mortgage options for you.
-Getting expert advice will also reduce the risk of having your mortgage application rejected.
+So it’s a good idea to get expert mortgage advice.

 How can I get a zero hour contract mortgage?